Reginald Coupland: Life

 He was the son of Sidney Coupland, a physician at Middlesex Hospital, and his wife Bessie Potter, daughter of Thomas Potter of Great Bedwin, born in London.
 He was educated at Winchester College, and went on New College, Oxford, where he was taught by Alfred Zimmern, among others.
 He graduated in 1907, with a first class in Greats.
 That year he was elected a Fellow at Trinity College where he lectured in ancient history.

 Under the influence of Lionel Curtis, Beit lecturer in colonial history 1912–1913, Coupland joined the Round Table movement, and succeeded Curtis as Beit lecturer.
-He became Beit Professor in 1920, succeeding Hugh Edward Egerton, despite a lack of finished work in print.
-The choice is accounted for by the electors' wish to have a "first-class mind" rather than a scholarly specialist.
+He became Beit Professor in 1920, succeeding Hugh Edward Egerton, despite his not having produced any finished work in print.

 With Curtis, Coupland tried to set up an African institution in Rhodes House in the early 1930s; but they were unsuccessful in obtaining funding.
 From 1938 to 1943 Coupland assisted Lord Lugard and Hanns Vischer with the running of the International African Institute.
 From 1939 to 1950 he was a fellow of Nuffield College, Oxford.

 Coupland took part in the Cripps Mission of 1942 to Indian leaders.
 His diary of 1941–1942 is a significant source for the activities and thinking of Sir Stafford Cripps.
 It also discusses the Indian political groups.
 He was closely involved with Graham Spry in contradicting the account published by Louis Fischer in The Nation of political undertakings given by Cripps to Abul Kalam Azad, Mahatma Gandhi and Jawaharlal Nehru.

 In 1944 Coupland became a Knight Commander of the Order of St Michael and St George.
 He retired from the Beit Chair in 1948, which went to Vincent Harlow.
 He became a Fellow of All Souls' College, Oxford in 1952, dying later that year in Southampton, bound for South Africa.
-He did not marry.
+He never married.